Jim Bannon: Career

 Bannon is best known for being the last of four actors to portray the fictional cowboy Red Ryder in the long-running B-movie series, completing between 1949 and 1950 what would be the final four pictures in the franchise that were distributed by Eagle-Lion Films, after Republic had let its series rights expire.
 Bannon openly campaigned for the part by outfitting his car with a Texas Longhorn hood ornament and a Colt 45-style gearshift knob while dressing in Western attire.
 Upon being cast, he dyed his salt-and-pepper hair red and regularly visited a hairstylist in Louisville, Kentucky, to keep it maintained.
 Bannon said in 1965 that it was the "toughest part of" playing Red Ryder, "since the pictures were in color."
 His offscreen requirements in portraying the character included making personal appearances in costume across the country, in addition to a stint with the Tom Packs Circus in 1950.

 Following the end of the Red Ryder series, Bannon appeared in films of varying genres before transitioning to Western roles on television.
-He had a starring role in Flying A Productions' 1955 series The Adventures of Champion, which lasted for one 26-episode season.
+He starred along with Barry Curtis in Flying A Productions' 1955 series The Adventures of Champion, which lasted for one 26-episode season.
 He then filmed two guest appearances on another Flying A show, Annie Oakley, the next year.
 Meanwhile, fellow Red Ryder actor Allan "Rocky" Lane and he shot separate pilots for a proposed television series in 1951 and 1955, respectively, but both failed to sell.
 Bannon relocated to Chicago in 1955 to film one season of soap opera Hawkins Falls, Population 6200.